In Development · Godot 4 + Jolt Physics · Targeting Q1 2027

 Support the studio

-Grana Games is a one-person studio based in Washington, DC.
+Grana Game Studios is a one-person studio based in Washington, DC.
 If you'd like to help get Stupid Sized Tank out of the garage and onto your screen, any amount goes directly toward development — assets, tools, and the occasional energy drink that makes the bad ideas start sounding good.

 No subscription.
 No rewards tiers.
 Just a button you push if you feel like it.